microsoft/PowerToys/README.md

 For 0.16, we have some fun things planned and hopefully will be able to ship pretty quickly.
 Here are the new utilities we'll enable:

-- A alternative to Alt-Tab PowerToy
+- An alternative to Alt-Tab PowerToy
 - SVG preview pane for support Explorer
 - Markdown preview pane support for Explorer
 - Image Resizer PowerToy